Extended Wall Datamate - What is it?

 - M80-566 – Male with internal jackscrews, 24-28 AWG crimp contacts

 - M80-575 – Male with no jackscrews, 22 AWG crimp contacts

 - M80-576 – Male with no jackscrews, 24-28 AWG crimp contacts

 Can Harwin make my cable assemblies with Extended Wall Datamate?

 We’d be happy to help!
-We can offer Extended Wall Datamate with or without backpotting as part of our Cable Assembly Service.
-Contact us today and one of our Technical Team will be in touch to assist you.
+We can offer Extended Wall Datamate with or without backpotting as part of our Cable Assembly Service – our Experts are waiting to hear from you.